BlaineAndersonDev/Rails5_2018_Skeleton/README.md

   * `rails db:seed`

 ###### Branch Control:
+  * `git reset --hard HEAD`: Resets the branch to the last commit.
+Use with caution!
   * `git checkout -b [BRANCH-NAME]`: The `-b` allows the creation of a new branch. `co` can be used in place of `checkout`.

 ###### Connecting Local & Remote Repos: